bnjbvr/typed-objects-explainer/classsyntax.md

 This should be done in a similar fashion to how static methods are added to normal classes (or indeed struct or value type classes).
 Since that hasn't been fully defined yet, this section will be fleshed out later.

+## Method Non-genericity

+Methods of declaratively-defined struct and value objects aren't generic: calling them on a receiver that's not an instance of the original type definition or a subclass of it.
+This adds optimization opportunities as the engine can omit checks for property accesses within the methods.

 ## Inheritance